 Ro 8:1, “There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.”

 He 9:27, “And as it is appointed for men to die once, but after this the judgment.”

 In the eternal state, there is no more suffering (Re 21:4).
 Every believer receives an eternal inheritance (1 Pe 1:4,5) and a new home (Jn 14:1-6).
 One day we will also receive a resurrection body (1 Jn 3:1,2; Php 3:21).

 At the point of belief in Christ’s death to forgive our sins, every Christian receives eternal life (1 Jn 5:11,12).
-We possess eternal life at the point of belief in Christ’s death for our sins (Jn 5:24).
+We possess eternal life at the point of faith in Christ’s death to forgive our sins (Jn 5:24).